 Oh, hello there!
 I’m Kimberly.
 I go by Kim, but I like to write my name out the long way because It makes me feel fancy.

 I know you.
 How?
 Because I’ve been you.
 I’ve been there.
-You are kind, smart, a freaking amazing friend, loving daughter/sister/ mom/aunt.
-You are really good at your job, you write your friends birthday cards to send in the mail, you try to be healthy and eat right and work out and not watch too much TV.
+You are kind, intelligent, committed and an amazing friend, loving daughter/sister/ mom/aunt.
+You are excellent at your job, you write your friends birthday cards to send in the mail, you try eat enough green veggies and work out at least 4 times a week and not watch too much TV.
 You also get overwhelmed.
-You try to be good at everything at the time.
+You try to be good at everything all the time.
+You usually ARE and you always do the right thing.
+You are always there for everyone including a personal checklist you have for yourself that includes ALL the things.

-I spent a long long time from a young age feeling like I needed to be thin, actually specifically I needed to weight 125 - 135 pounds because according to the BMI scale that was what I was supposed to be.
+I spent a long long time from a young age feeling like I needed to be thin to be good - to be beautiful, to be good enough.
+I decided I needed to weight 125 - 135 pounds because according to the BMI scale that was what I was "supposed" to be.
 I labeled foods as good and bad.
 If I ate too much pasta it was bad and I was bad for eating it.
 If I ate salad or steamed brocoli with chicken and tofu it was good and I was good for eating it.
+There was no middle ground.
+15 + years of thinking this way never helped or solved a problem.
+I was stuck in that place.
+It left me feeling amazing on days I only ate “good” food and depressed on days I ate pizza at 2am with friends or started snacking on cookies at 9PM because I was tired and lonely.
+I felt good if I worked out and bad if I didn't.
+I was stuck in shame and judgement of myself and ALL my actions.

-It wasn’t just food though, it was with my job, with relationships and pretty much with everything I was doing in my life.
+It wasn’t just food though.
+It was with my job, with relationships and pretty much with everything I was doing in my life.
 I wasn’t making the right decisions for me.
-I had shitty office jobs (well dream jobs that turned into jobs I hated), relationships that sucked, friends I didn’t know why I was friends with and a lot of travel pins on my pinterest board of places I wanted to travel to, but never went because of time/money/no one to go with.
+I had shit jobs (well dream jobs that turned into jobs I hated), relationships that sucked, friends I didn’t know why I was friends with and a lot of travel pins on my pinterest board of places I wanted to travel to, but never went because of time/money/no one to go with and a heaping lack of confidence and trust in myself.
+I didn't think I was good enough or worthy.

 - I started to ask myself WHY NOT ME.
-That question focused me, pushed me and helped me question all the things I used to tell myself of why I couldn’t “just lose weight, travel, be happy”
+That question focused me, pushed me and helped me question all the things I used to tell myself of why I couldn’t “just lose weight, travel, be happy, be like everyone else”

-- All the things on my list that I wanted to do, but made up silly reasons of why I couldn’t, I started doing them, one small step (but sometimes big leap) at a time.
+- I started doing all the things on my list of things I "couldn't" do.
+One small step (but sometimes big leap) at a time.

 I learned that extremes never work

 They did not work with what I ate or with my life.
 I learned how to pay attention to what feels good for me.
 Sometimes I DO eat cake for breakfast.
-Usually I eat eggs, spinach, spelt toast bread or greek yogurt with fruit because it gives me energy and makes me feel good, but if I wake up on a Tuesday and I really want chocolate, guess what?
+Sometimes I eat eggs, spinach and toast.
+Sometimes It's or yogurt with fruit because it gives me energy and makes me feel good.
+If I wake up on a Tuesday and I really want chocolate, guess what?
 I EAT THE CHOCOLATE.
-I dont’ set rules for myself that make me feel bad or guilty.
+I don't set rules for myself that make me feel bad or guilty.
 Not with food, not with life.
 It’s not easy.
-It’s taken time, but it is amazing.
+It’s taken time and commitment, but it is amazing.
 It is freeing.
 I feel good.
-I don’t exercise because I am trying to lose weight (though that’s fine if you are), I do it because it helps me FEEL strong and clears my mind.
+I move my body because it makes me feel strong and connected and calm and clears my mind.
+I do what feels good - not what other people say I should do or what burns the most calories in the shortest amount of time.

 How am I different?